Michael Madana Kama Rajan: Plot

 Meanwhile, Ramu and Nandagopal have hired Michael to kill Madan.
 Michael sabotages Madan's car, not realising it is Raju.
 The brakes fail on the highway, but Raju brings the car to a safe stop.
 Sushila meets with him thinking he is Madan, but he redirects her to the real Madan in Madras.
 Raju, Shalini, and her father arrive at Madan's house in Bangalore.
 Raju confiscates back Avinashi's money, unaware of Madan's deal with Avinashi.

 Meanwhile, Michael finds the real Madan in Madras.
 Madan and Chakkubai have fallen in love.
 Michael and Alex spy on them.
-Michael follows Madan, Chakkubai, Gangubai, and Sushila to Sushila's house where it is revealed that Madan's father is alive but dazed from the assassination attempt.
-Michael and Alex arrive at the scene.
-Sushila recognises Alex as the man who had taken her quadruplets and realises that Michael and Madan are her sons.
+Michael follows Madan, Chakkubai, Gangubai, and Sushila to Sushila's house where it is revealed that Madan's father is alive.
+Michael and Alex arrive; Sushila recognises Alex as the man who had taken her quadruplets and realises that Michael and Madan are her sons.
 Michael and Alex knock them out and kidnap Madan and the others to a mountain cabin near Bangalore.

 Avinashi chances upon Kameshwaran on his wedding day, and hires him to impersonate Madan to retrieve the confiscated money.
-Back in Madan's house in Bangalore, Raju and Shalini plan to meet without her father knowing.
+Back at Madan's house in Bangalore, Raju and Shalini plan to meet without her father knowing.
 Avinashi drugs Raju's soup, thinking Raju is Madan, but Madan's bodyguard Bheem drinks it.
 Raju and Shalini meet and profess their love for one another.
 Michael and Alex arrive at Madan's house to loot it.
 Michael sees Raju, mistakes him for Madan, and thinks that Madan has escaped from the cabin.
 He knocks Raju unconscious.
 Avinashi sees the unconscious Raju, assumes it was the effect of his drugged soup, and brings Kameshwaran in.

 Kameshwaran is mistaken for Raju by Shalini who then tries to get intimate with him.
 Thirupu and her grandmother drag Kameshwaran away from her.
 Shalini then witnesses Kameshwaran hugging Thirupu.
 This angers her as she thinks it is Raju.
 Chakkubai and Gangubai also arrive at the house in search of Madan.
 Chakkubai mistakes Kameshwaran for Madan and introduces herself to everyone as Madan's lover.
 Shalini takes a rifle and holds everyone at gunpoint.
 Avinashi and the rest try to tell her that Kameshwaran is not Madan or Raju but she does not believe them.